-Components: V, S, M (a bit of tallow, a pinch of brimstone, and a dusting of powdered iron) Duration: Concentration, up to 1 minute
+Components: V, S, M (a bit of tallow, a pinch of brimstone, and a dusting of powdered iron)

 A 5-foot-diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
 Any creature that ends its turn within 5 feet of the sphere must make a Dexterity saving throw.
 The creature takes 2d6 fire damage on a failed save, or half as much damage on a successful one.